Haxxnet/Compose-Examples/examples/arr-suite/README.md

 https://www.youtube.com/watch?v=LD8-Qr3B2-o

 **Note**:  As all arr containers live within the same Docker network, you can easily reference container names instead of IPs.
 Docker will resolve the container names automatically to the current docker containers' IP.
 No need for port mappings or defining your Docker server's IP address.
 Use Docker networks!
+The only exception is qbittorrent, which uses the vpn killswitch network of the gluetun container.
+Here, the gluetun container will expose qbittorrent's web ui on TCP/8080.

 > [!WARNING]
 > We configured qbittorrent to use the non-default path `/media/downloads` for downloads.